Asian stocks fall as China reacts to US tariffs

 ANALYST’S TAKE: “China’s ability to respond is limited in tariffs, the government is using what they call ‘qualitative measures,’” said Robert Carnell, head of research and chief economist at ING Bank.
 “You can’t put a number on that, but it’s not an idle threat.
 They could really make it hard for U.S. companies to operate in China,” he said.

 ENERGY: Oil prices extended their gains on Wednesday.
 The approach of Hurricane Florence and its potential to disrupt oil supply on the East Coast spurred gains.
 The U.S. is also getting ready to put sanctions on Iran’s energy industry, and it has been pressuring other countries to reduce their imports.
-Benchmark U.S. crude added 85 cents to $70.10 a barrel.
+Benchmark U.S. crude added 68 cents to $69.93 a barrel, after surging past $70 in the morning.
 The contract gained 2.5 percent to $69.25 per barrel in New York.
-Brent crude, used to price international oils, gained 57 cents to $79.63 a barrel.
+Brent crude, used to price international oils, gained 40 cents to $79.46 a barrel.
 It jumped 2.2 percent to $79.06 a barrel in London on Tuesday.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.